themistymoon/KUchat/README.md

 ### Basic Text Interaction

-1. Select model (Qwen3-Omni or GPT-OSS-120B)
+1. Open the public Gradio URL in your browser
-2. Type message in the text input field
+2. Type your question in the text input field
 3. Click Send or press Enter
 4. View AI response in chat history
+5. Monitor system log for query processing details

 ### Document Retrieval (RAG)